Hypergraph $p$-Laplacian equations for data interpolation and semi-supervised learning: Numerical experiments

 \section{Numerical experiments}

 In this section, we discuss the numerical performance of the proposed simplified hypergraph $p$-Laplacian equation \eqref{AE} for data interpolation and semi-supervised learning.
 We focus on the case $p=2$, which is commonly used in practice.
-All experiments are performed using MATLAB on a mini PC equipped with an Intel Core i5 2.0 GHz CPU.
+All experiments are performed using MATLAB on a desktop equipped with an Intel Core i7 3.20 GHz CPU.